Bang Min-ah

 Bang Min-ah (Korean: 방민아; born May 13, 1993), better known by the mononym Minah, is a South Korean singer and actress.
 She debuted as a member of the girl group Girl's Day in 2010 and released her first solo album, I Am a Woman Too, in 2015.
 She has acted in various films and television series, including lead roles in Beautiful Gong Shim (2016) and My Absolute Boyfriend (2019).

 Early life

-Bang Min-ah was born on May 13, 1993, in Incheon, South Korea.
-She attended Jinsun Girls' High School and majored in Broadcasting at Dongduk Women's University.
+Bang Min-ah was born on May 13, 1993, in Hyoseong-dong, Gyeyang District, Incheon, South Korea.
+She attended Jinsun Girls' High School and majored in Broadcasting and Entertainment at Dongduk Women's University.

 Music career

 Girl's Day

 On July 9, 2010, Minah made her debut as a member of girl group Girl's Day on Music Bank with their first single "Tilt My Head."

 Solo career

 Minah has released several solo singles; among them are "Holding Hands," a song on Lee Hyun-do's project album 4U; and "You, I" for the soundtrack of the SBS drama Doctor Stranger.

 On March 3, 2015, DreamT announced that Minah would be making her solo debut in mid-March.
 Minah released her album I Am a Woman Too on March 15, 2015.

 Minah released a solo digital single "Other Way" on November 11, 2017.
 Minah took part in writing the lyrics to the song "11°", and also took part in composing the song.

-On August 28, 2022, Minah made a comeback with her single 'Listen to me Once.'
+On August 28, 2022, Minah made a comeback with her single "Listen to me Once".